 Group evaluations: Groups are inherently interdependent in nature; this means that that the actions of one group member impacts the entire group.
 Much of the work done in this class will be done in your groups and will require the full participation of all the group members.
 Unfortunately, this does not always happen in groups, as many students have realized due to negative group experiences.
 One group member may have trouble delegating tasks, takes control, and does most of the work.
 Another group member may slack off, not contribute to group quizzes or group meetings, knowing that the others will pick up the slack.
 Other numerous problems may occur.
 All of these problems have negative impacts on groups.
+Group members should be held accountable for their behavior in the groups.

-Chapter summaries: For five of the chapters (of your choice), you must write a one paragraph summary of the chapter and 3-4 open-ended questions about anything that was confusing in the chapter or 3-4 open-ended questions to spur deeper discussion on chapter concepts.
+Chapter summaries: For five of the chapters (of your choice), you must write a one paragraph summary of the chapter and 1-2 ways you intend on using what you learned in the chapter.